 - Toast the cauliflower.
 Preheat the oven to 200°C/390°F. Place a large metal roasting tray in the oven to warm up.

 - Chop the salad vegetables.
 Finely slice the spring onions.
 Peel the cucumber and chop in half lengthways.
 Gouge out the watery seeds with a teaspoon and discard.
 Finely dice.
-Chop the tomatoes into quarters, lengthways.
-Cut loose the seeds where they are attached at the top.
-Scoop out the seeds and white central bits with your thumb and discard.
-Finely dice.
+De-seed the tomatoes by chopping in half around the equator.
+Then hold over a waste bowl and gently squeeze out the seeds, using your thumb to gouge out any stubborn seeds.
+Finely dice the flesh.

 - Shred the herbs.
 Here comes the time-consuming part.
 Rinse the parsley in cold water to remove any dust and grit.
 Shake off the excess water, then gently pat dry with kitchen towel.
 Pluck the leaves from the stems, and discard the stems.
 Finely slice the parsley leaves in batches, using a long, sharp kitchen knife.
 Avoid using a mezzaluna or mechanical chopping aid, as this will crush the parsley and leave you with green mush rather than crisp slices.
 Repeat with the mint.